aerhard/svg-vexflow-font-converter/README.md

 ## Installation

 If Grunt is not installed globally on your computer, run `npm install -g grunt`.
-Then, from the root directory of the converter, type:
+Then, from the root directory of the converter, run:

 ```
 $ npm install -g bower grunt-cli